skinez3/User-Statistics-and-Feedback-Module-for-Unlimited-Tycoon/README.md

 * Add new administrators via a dedicated form that includes duplicate name validation.
 * Remove administrators, immediately revoking their access to the admin panel.

+## Documentation
+For an in-depth look at the project architecture, please refer to the comprehensive explanatory note (in Russian): Coursework_1.pdf

 ## Database Structure
 The relational database consists of the following connected tables:
 * **Players**: Stores player nicknames and current in-game currency balances.